andresarmento/modbus-esp8266/README.md

 # v2.0.BETA

 *Be careful using current version in production.
-Stable version from 'releses' page is recommended.*
+Stable version from 'releases' page is recommended.*

 This library allows your ESP8266/ESP32 to communicate via Modbus protocol.
 The Modbus is a master-slave protocol used in industrial automation and can be used in other areas, such as home automation.